jkimlab/TAMA/README.md

         [Run a container]
         docker run -it [image_name] /bin/bash

+    * (Please check !)
+When you finish the installation, please add a path of jellyfish to PATH.
+      If you miss it, every process associated with Kraken could be not appropriately worked, including creating database and taxonomy analysis.

 * Running TAMA with an example dataset and an example reference database